A voxel-level approach to brain age prediction: A method to assess regional brain aging: Materials and Methods

 \subsection{Regional Analysis of PAD maps}

 Research in the field of brain aging studies the aging process at a regional level \textit{i.e.} in the context of different regions of the brain.
 To better understand the PAD maps and to assess the clinical relevance, a regional analysis of the predicted age difference at the level of known regions of the brain was performed.
-The publicly available MNI structural atlas \citep{collins1995automatic, mazziotta2001probabilistic} provided by the Research Imaging Center, University of Texas Health Science Center at San Antonio, Texas, USA that segments the brain into 9 anatomical regions namely Caudate, Cerebellum, Frontal Lobe, Insula, Occipital Lobe, Parietal Lobe, Putamen, Temporal Lobe and Thalamus is used.
-Voxel-level brain PAD values are aggregated within each of the 9 regions to compute the average brain PAD for each region in the healthy and diseased test sets.
+The publicly available MNI structural atlas \citep{collins1995automatic, mazziotta2001probabilistic} provided by the Research Imaging Center, University of Texas Health Science Center at San Antonio, Texas, USA that segments the brain into 9 anatomical regions namely Caudate, Cerebellum, Frontal Lobe, Insula, Occipital Lobe, Parietal Lobe, Putamen, Temporal Lobe and Thalamus is used. \nwf{Additionally, regional averages for the Ventricles and White Matter in the brain are also computed in the MNI space.
+The obtain the said averages, the MNI152 \citep{fonov2011unbiased} template was used to obtain the Ventricle and White Matter segmentation using the ``SynthSeg" tool \citep{billot2023synthseg} available as part of the FreeSurfer software package \citep{fischl2012freesurfer}.} Voxel-level brain PAD values are aggregated within each of the 11 regions to compute the average brain PAD for each region in the healthy and diseased test sets.